Learning in Stackelberg Games with Non-myopic Agents: Introduction

-\paragraph{Optimal query complexity for security games and extension to non-myopic agents.} Our first application is to \emph{Stackelberg security games} (SSGs), a canonical Stackelberg game that models strategic interactions between an attacker (agent) and a defender (principal).
+As our main application, we consider \emph{Stackelberg security games} (SSGs), a canonical setting that models strategic interactions between an attacker (agent) and a defender (principal).
 Here, the principal wishes to fractionally allocate defensive resources across $n$ targets, and the agent aims to attack while evading the principal's defense.
-Existing approaches solve $n$ separate convex optimization subproblems, one per target $y$ over the set of $x$ with $y=\brr(x)$, using feedback from the agent to learn the region each action $x$ belongs to.
-However, $\varepsilon$-approximate best responses $\brr_\eps(x)$ can corrupt this feedback adversarially anywhere near the boundaries of these high-dimensional regions.
+Existing approaches solve $n$ separate convex optimization subproblems, one per target $y$ over the set of $x$ with $\brr(x) = y$, using agent feedback to learn the region each action $x$ belongs to \citep{conitzer2006computing, letchford2009learning, blum2014, balcan2015commitment}.
+However, $\eps$-approximate best responses $\brr_\eps(x)$ can corrupt this feedback adversarially anywhere near the boundaries of these high-dimensional regions.

-In Section~\ref{sec:security-games}, seeking an analytically tractable algorithm for this corrupted feedback setting, we uncover a clean structure that characterizes the principal's optimal solution against best-responding agents in a single-shot game.
-We show that all $n$ regions and sub-problems share a unique optimal solution when considering a conservative allocation of the principal's resources.
-This leads to a single optimization problem, which we solve with a variant of the cutting plane method.
-The resulting algorithm---$\Clinch$---solves the myopic learning problem with near-optimal $\widetilde{O}(n)$ query complexity, improving upon on the state-of-the-art $O(n^3)$ dependence on the number of targets \cite{peng2019learning}.
-The simplicity of our new algorithm lets us extend it to $\varepsilon$-approximately best responding agents.
-The uniqueness of this optimal solution allows us to approach {it} from any direction in the principal's strategy space while tolerating small perturbations.
-Implementing delays via a careful batching procedure, we provide a regret bound of $\widetilde{O}(n \log T + T_\gamma)$ against non-myopic agents, where $T_\gamma = \frac{1}{1-\gamma}$ is the discounted horizon.
+\paragraph{Robust and optimal search algorithm for SSGs.} Towards a non-myopic learning algorithm for SSGs, Section~\ref{sec:clinch} begins with the simpler problem of \emph{robust search}.
+That is, we seek to estimate a Stackelberg equilibrium principal strategy using queries to an $\eps$-approximately best-responding agent.
+Seeking an analytically tractable algorithm for this corrupted feedback setting, we uncover a clean structure that characterizes the principal's optimal solution against best-responding agents in a single-shot game.
+We show that all $n$ regions and sub-problems share a unique optimal solution $x^\star$ when considering a conservative allocation of the principal's resources.
+This leads us to a single optimization problem which we solve with a variant of the cutting plane method.